Open Access 2024

 Topic: AI Assistants: Accessible Research Tools

-Topic Description: Topic description: This presentation will focus on how freely available AI-powered assistants can aid the research process.
-The goal is to showcase some AI tools that empower the researcher without sacrificing process oversight.
+Topic Description: This presentation will focus on how freely available AI-powered assistants can aid the research process.
+The goal is to showcase AI tools that empower the researcher without sacrificing process oversight.

 Dr Mark Hahnel